Bullying Prevention Plan

 - Model positive ways of getting along with others

-- Help their son/daughter find ways to express anger that do not involve hurting others physically or emotionally
+- Help their child find ways to express anger that do not involve hurting others physically or

 - Teach problem solving skills